privacyresearchgroup/UProveTS/README.md

 ## Future Development

-Short term development tasks are tracked using GitHube issues.
+Short term development tasks are tracked using GitHub issues.
 Longer term, our goal is to complete implementation of U-Prove extensions for ID escrow, range proofs, and more.
 We also aim to create similar, compatible SDKs for other anonymous credential systems so that developers can easily experiment with these systems and compare alternatives.